Miami Turned Pink on Wednesday in Celebration of Inter Miami CF's

 In celebration of the announcement and the new renderings of Miami Freedom Park, Club players and staff hit the streets of Miami to paint the town pink.
 From visiting Mary's Cafe & Coin Laundry in the morning to stopping by Publix in the afternoon and capping off the day at Miami's bars and restaurants, including La Tropical, fans joined in the excitement.
 They claimed free gifts, met players, and had the chance to win the grand prize: a pair of tickets to Inter Miami CF's opening match at Miami Freedom Park in 2026.

-As night fell, Miami was illuminated in pink as the Hard Rock Guitar Hotel, SLS Hotel on South Beach, Paramount Miami Worldcenter, The Fly's Eye Dome in the Design District, and Intercontinental Hotel all lit up to honor Inter Miami CF, the 2024 Supporters' Shield leader and current first-place team in MLS.
+As night fell, Miami was illuminated in pink as the Royal Caribbean Terminal, Hard Rock Guitar Hotel, the Freedom Tower, SLS Hotel on South Beach, Paramount Miami Worldcenter, the Fly's Eye Dome in the Design District, and Intercontinental Hotel all lit up to honor Inter Miami CF, the 2024 Supporters' Shield leader and current first-place team in MLS.

+For those interested in joining the Inter Miami CF family, place your deposits for the 2026 MLS Regular Season to reserve your priority for Miami Freedom Park.
+The 2025 Inter Miami CF Season Ticket Members will have the first priority for purchasing tickets to matches at Miami Freedom Park.
+Deposit holders will be next in line while supplies last.

+With this project, Inter Miami continues to reaffirm its long-term commitment to fútbol in North America.

 • Discuss this story on the Major League Soccer message board...